bed-com-31-19/spring_security_assignment/README.md

+NOTE: I used @PreAuthorize instead of @PostAuthorize beacause in @PostAuthorize the authorization would get delayed after execution of the target method

 This project contains a shell for bootraping the access control assignment.
 Fork the repository and then clone your forked repo on your local machines and configure it according to the steps outlines below